-Practicum’s data science program includes courses on statistics and linear algebra, designed for those without a statistics background.
+TripleTen’s data science program includes courses on statistics and linear algebra, designed for those without a statistics background.
 Their programs also emphasize the immediate application of what students learn, so you won’t be learning math in a vacuum — they teach you what you’ll be using, rather than just focusing on complex theory.

-Eremin says: “We built the Practicum data science program with people with a math-scarce background in mind.
+Eremin says: “We built the TripleTen data science program with people with a math-scarce background in mind.
 Learning data science and required fundamental math is two jobs in one, so it’s never easy.
 However, we find that people have an easier time getting their heads around math concepts when you can explore their applications right away in real-world examples.
-And so this is how it’s done in Practicum: we introduce you to necessary mathematical concepts and formulas, and then you master their application through relevant real-world cases.”
+And so this is how it’s done in TripleTen: we introduce you to necessary mathematical concepts and formulas, and then you master their application through relevant real-world cases.”